svidgen/wirejs-dom/README.md

 ## V2 Preview

-The new typed API is based on tagged template literals.
-It *inverts* the way you might normally think of front-end frameworks and their "hook" mechanisms.
-Many JS frameworks ask you to create hooks with a `signal` interface that you then inject into JSX.
-The JSX is typically then re-rendered whenever the signal fires.
+The new typed API focuses on tagged template literals.
+This is the inverse of how most front-end frameworks operate with their "hook" (or signal) mechanisms.
+With these frameworks, you to create state outside the DOM with a "hook" or a `signal` and inject it into the DOM via JSX.
+Updates to the state trigger a re-render of the component.

-`wirejs` works *mostly* in the opposite direction.
-You write streamlined HTML that emits direct accessors.
+`wirejs` works primarily in the opposite direction.
+You write streamlined HTML that emits direct accessors to its state.
 You can then read or write to the accessor.
-The DOM node or property you write is then updated *directly*.
+The DOM node or properties you write to are then updated *directly*.

 There is no component-level re-render unless *you* re-render it.

-You'll see what I mean.
-It's actually really simple.
-Let's take a look.

 ### The Basics